I Have A Plan For Me

 Without making yourself accessible to everything.

-Without creating rules or religion to inspire ultimate love and reform.
+Without creating rules to inspire ultimate love and reform.

 Without deriving meaning from life, instead putting meaning into it.